tobiasbrandy/jq-hs/README.md

 This codebase was born as a pet project in order to learn Haskell, so the code quality may reflect that.

-For more information about jq and it's manual, please visit the [official website](https://stedolan.github.io/jq) where you can find the updated [manual](https://stedolan.github.io/jq/manual/).
+For more information about jq, please visit the [official website](https://stedolan.github.io/jq) where you can find the updated [manual](https://stedolan.github.io/jq/manual/).

 ### Project structure